House Rules

 Additionally, any flat XP rewards are halved for characters whose player is absent for the session.

-A loose projection as GM is for characters to level-up every two to three sessions, with the pace gradually slowing at higher levels.
+A loose projection as GM is for characters to level-up every three to four sessions, with the pace gradually slowing at higher levels.

 1.2.2 — Multiclassing